ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 Now we see `HEAD -> experiment` next to the top commit indicating that we are now working with, and any commits we make will be part of the `experiment` branch.
-As shown before which branch is currently checkout out can be confirmed with `git branch`.
+As shown before which branch is currently checked out can be confirmed with `git branch`.

 ![Git collaborative]({{ site.baseurl }}/fig/branch3.png
 "Repository with HEAD at new experiment branch"){:class="img-responsive"}

 Now when we make new commits they will be part of the `experiment` branch.
-To test this let's add 2 tbsp coriander to `ingredients.md`.
+To test this let's add 1 tbsp coriander to `ingredients.md`.
 Stage this and commit it with the message "try with some coriander".

 ~~~